NearHuscarl/BotExtended/docs/POWERUPS_RANGED.md

 - Shoots present.
 Present spawns a random weapon when destroyed.
 - Has 3% chance of spawning a grenade, molotov or mine.
-- Has 1% chance of spawning a [Bad Santa][santa], which has an M60 with present powerup himself.
+- Has 1% chance of spawning a [Bad Santa], which has an M60 with present powerup himself.

 <img width='500' src='https://media.giphy.com/media/MwPvm9sXlYQStbGAnT/giphy.gif' />